Source (game engine): Source 2007

 The Source 2007 branch represented a full upgrade of the Source engine for the release of The Orange Box.
 An artist-driven, threaded particle system replaced previously hard-coded effects for all of the games within.
 An in-process tools framework was created to support it, which also supported the initial builds of Source Filmmaker.
 In addition, the facial animation system was made hardware-accelerated on modern video cards for "feature film and broadcast television" quality.
 The release of The Orange Box on multiple platforms allowed for a large code refactoring, which let the Source engine take advantage of multiple CPU cores.
 However, support on the PC was experimental and unstable until the release of Left 4 Dead.
 Multiprocessor support was later backported to Team Fortress 2 and Day of Defeat: Source.
 Valve created the Xbox 360 release of The Orange Box in-house, and support for the console is fully integrated into the main engine codeline.
 It includes asset converters, cross-platform play and Xbox Live integration.
-Program code can be ported from PC to Xbox 360 simply by recompiling it.
 The PlayStation 3 release was outsourced to Electronic Arts, and was plagued with issues throughout the process.
 Gabe Newell cited these issues when criticizing the console during the release of The Orange Box.